 Feeding damage to tassels prior to emergence is not uncommon, and at high FAW densities, this feeding can reduce the size of the tassel.
 However, in almost all instances where this damage has been observed, sufficient pollen is still produced to effect pollination.
 FAW are more damaging to cobs than Helicoverpa.
 In addition to burrowing in at the terminal end of the cob (silk end), FAW larvae will burrow through the side of the cob, increasing the amount of grain loss and increasing the risk of subsequent disease establishment and weather damage to the cobs.
 Assessing the risk of cob damage requires inspection under wrapper leaves to find larvae that may burrow into the cob when sufficiently large.

 Whilst not observed in Qld, corn crops in northern WA (2020), where FAW populations were very high, suffered yield losses just prior to harvest because of larval damage to the stalk of the cob (causing cobs to fall off plants).
 Damage from larvae burrowing into the stem also caused stems to break and plants to lodge.

 See the FAW damage page for pictures of crop damage.

 Using products with residual activity will make it more likely that larvae emerging at night to feed on plants (from the soil) will encounter a lethal dose.

-When choosing insecticides for FAW control, consider the efficacy against FAW, and the implications for chemical resistance development in FAW other pests (including helicoverpa) that may be exposed.
-Broad spectrum insecticides will have major detrimental impacts on natural enemies.
+When choosing insecticides for FAW control, consider the efficacy against FAW, and the implications for chemical resistance development in FAW other pests (including Helicoverpa) that may be exposed.
+Broad spectrum insecticides will also have major detrimental impacts on natural enemies.